onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

       - type: string
         name: output
 ```
-__Note__: we specify the function name (`decode` / `encode`) as as the only command-line argument, while our Python code currently expects two.
+__Note__: We specify the function name (`decode` / `encode`) as as the only command-line argument, while our Python code currently expects two.
 This is because inputs will be provided through environment variables to our code.
 This the most uniform way of passing input, and also supports non-command-line applications.
 The output should be printed as a [YAML mapping](https://yaml.org/spec/1.2/spec.html#mapping) to `stdout`, i.e. as key-value pairs.

 Let's adapt our `run.py` code to the above, by making a few small adjustments: